Welcome to the Willow Meadows Fine Arts Camp Sign-up Page

 Please click on the fine arts camp picture here or on the main page banner to access the sign-up form.

-Every summer, WMBC hosts a weeklong Fine Arts Camp for children, age 3 and a half through completed 5th grade.
-This five-day event gives children the opportunity to create art, drama, and music while being taught by an experienced faculty of local Houston professionals.
-Cost is $110 per camper.
+The 13th Annual Fine Arts Camp will be held on June 18-22, 2018 from 9AM-12:15PM at Willow Meadows Baptist Church.
+This five-day event gives children ranging from age 3 through completed 5th grade the opportunity to create art, drama, and music taught by an experienced faculty of local Houston professionals.
 Fine Arts Camp was established to provide children a place to discover what happens when Christian faith collides with artistic means of expression.
-The theme for our 2017 camp is “A Time to Every Purpose” adapted from Ecclesiastes 3.
-Through creativity, children will learn the value of God’s presence in all circumstances.

 If you are interested in your child attending our 2017 Fine Arts Camp, please register by clicking the link below.